To the End

 Black out stretched all around them.
 A dark haze of ash drifted, growing grayer and grayer the more it reached towards the sky.
 Far above, dark figures floated, wings spread across the sky.
 On the horizon around them, silhouettes lurked, either moving or still.

 It was all suddenly so familiar, an old, almost-forgotten kind of familiar.
 Though so much had changed, the feeling of the Old World returned in force.
 It brought to mind long bus rides, so much presence in an enclosed space.
-Watching the scenery sliding by, the hope of not being too intriguing sort of idling comfortably in the back of the mind.
+Watching the scenery sliding by, the hope of not being too intriguing to nearby creatures sort of idling comfortably in the back of the mind.
 Passing the time with books, or conversation, or…

 Sofia felt the cadence of her steps.
 Let them pound the rhythm in her head.
 Then took in a breath.